 As long as you meet the requirements of the income test, your income will no longer affect how much Carer Allowance you are eligible to.
 The amount you receive will not be added to your taxable income.
 However, these rates are reviewed by the Department of Social Services each year on the 1st of January.

-If carer is provided to a child under 16 years old with higher needs, the payment is $131.90 per fortnight and a health care card specifically for the child.
+If care is provided to a child under 16 years old with higher needs, the payment is $131.90 per fortnight and a health care card specifically for the child.

 For a child with lower needs and requirements, the child receives a health care card.